marifribeiro/infleux-front/README.md

 This is a Front end application crated for Infleux's test, according to [these instructions](https://docs.google.com/document/d/1U5sSpNvm6nVlphHklTCs5rM2GTg2MAZ5dA1JgaxNM-U/edit#).

-The main goal of this single page application is for Advertises to create new campaigns through a form interface, which you can access [here](https://infleux-front.herokuapp.com/)

 This was developed using ReactJS, MaterialUI, JSS and deployed at Heroku.

 When filling the form correctly (without any errors in the fields), a new campaign will be submitted to this endpoit of the [back-end application](https://github.com/maryplank/infleux-api):